sandkum5/terraform-intersight-hx-edge-deploy/README.md

 cd hx-edge
 ```

+* Copy the SecretKye.txt file in the hx-edge directory.
-* Add desired values in the env1.tfvars/env2.tfvars template files.
+* Add the API Key to the api_key variable and the rest of the environment variables in the env1.tfvars/env2.tfvars template files.
 Filename can be    re-named as new-filename.tfvars.

-* Note: At present, the profile doesn't associate any servers with the Hyperflex policy.
-Choose the servers manually for now.

 * Initialize Terraform.
-This step automatically downloads intersight provider plugin
+  Note: This step automatically downloads intersight provider plugin.

 ```txt
 terraform init